LinuxUserGD/toolchain-clang/README.md

 ### WARNING: Alpha quality!

+## Technote
+Since this is not official and tweaked base profile is required (as well as other ARCH-native parent ones), `assets/stage-builder.sh` script creates portage overlay via OverlayFS, which combines mainline Gentoo one with the content of `assets/baserepo_overlay` folder.
+Modifications made there are purely cosmetic thus patch against upstream would be minimal.

+## Concept
+GCC and binutils are deeply ingrained in the system, so two virtuals were created: `virtual/toolchain`, which can be either `gcc` or `clang`, and `virtual/binutils`, which can be `binutils` or `llvm`, respectively.
+Proposed profiles will take care of required USE flags and make required virtual resolutions by masking GCC/binutils.

 ## Building stage3 by hand

 As of now, there are profiles for `amd64` only.
 Once PoC will be done, other archs will be added.